howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 </Instruction>

-Finally, go ahead and add `Link` to the `Header` that allows the users to navigate to the `Login` page.
+Finally, go ahead and add a `Link` to the `Header` that allows the users to navigate to the `Login` page.

 <Instruction>